KaziRifatMorshed/beginner-friendly-VS-Code-profile/README.md

 Don't panic!
 It is easy like a piece of cake ;)

-Prerequisite (Do these first):
+Prerequisite (Do/confirm these first):
 - Make sure you have downloaded and installed VS-Code.
 You can download VS-Code from https://code.visualstudio.com.

 - To compile C, C++, you need to install a compiler for C/C++: [MinGW]() or [MSYS2](https://www.msys2.org).
-We prefer MSYS2.   - Follow this [YouTube video](https://youtu.be/hmlv-zgRFDs) for installing MSYS2 and adding Environment Variable.     - **If you have already compiler (either MinGW or MSYS2) installed and environment variable added successfully, YOU CAN SKIP THIS STEP.**
+We prefer MSYS2.

+- Follow this [YouTube video](https://youtu.be/hmlv-zgRFDs) for installing MSYS2 and adding Environment Variable.

+- **If you have already compiler (either MinGW or MSYS2) installed and environment variable added successfully, YOU CAN SKIP THIS STEP and move forward.**

 We'll continue with following easy steps to set up your coding environment in VS Code.